Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Constraints on BLMBH Particle DM

 The merger rate of these TBH-TBH binaries\,\cite{Dasgupta:2020mqg} is given as:

 where ${df}/{dr}$ is the radial distribution of the progenitor BNSs in a galaxy.
-The transmuted black hole merger rate intrinsically depends on the BNS merger rate, as only a fraction of originally BNS systems can evolve into TBH binaries.
-This fraction is captured by the step function $\Theta\left[t_0 - t_f - \tau_{\rm trans}(m_{\chi}, \sigma_{\chi n}, \rho_{\rm ext}(r, t_0))\right]$, which encodes the condition that the transmutation timescale $\tau_{\rm trans}=\tau_{\rm collapse}+\tau_{\rm swallow}$, which a function of the dark matter mass $m_{\chi}$, nucleon scattering cross-section $\sigma_{\chi n}$, and ambient dark matter density $\rho_{\rm ext}$, must be shorter than the time available since binary formation.
-Table 1 of Ref.\,\cite{Bhattacharya:2024cpm} provides the brief details of the timescales required in this scenario.
+The TBH merger rate intrinsically depends on the BNS merger rate, as only a fraction of originally BNS systems can evolve into TBH binaries.
+This fraction is captured by the step function $\Theta\left[t_0 - t_f - \tau_{\rm trans}(m_{\chi}, \sigma_{\chi n}, \rho_{\rm ext}(r, t_0))\right]$, which encodes the condition that the transmutation timescale $\tau_{\rm trans}=\tau_{\rm collapse}+\tau_{\rm swallow}$, which is a function of the dark matter mass $m_{\chi}$, nucleon scattering cross section $\sigma_{\chi n}$, and ambient dark matter density $\rho_{\rm ext}$, must be shorter than the time available since binary formation.
+Table 1 of Ref.\,\cite{Bhattacharya:2024cpm} lists the timescales relevant to this scenario.
+The timescale $\tau_{\rm collapse}$ -- associated with the seed BH formation from collapse of the accreted DM and depending on the nature of the DM particles: fermionic DM, bosonic DM without Bose-Einstein condensate (BEC) formation, or with BEC formation -- is shown in Eq.\,\ref{eq:collapsetime}.